c3kay/hoyolab-rss-feeds/README.md

 game section.
 The `feed` key can only be used in a game section.
 All other keys can be defined at root level and they can be overwritten by a game section.

-The `category_size` entry defines the amount of feed items (default: 5) of a Hoyolab category (*Info*, *Event* and *Notices*) for each feed.
-The `category` list entry defines the categories selected for this feed.
+The `categories` list defines the selected Hoyolab categories (*Info*, *Event* and *Notices*) for this feed.
 If this entry is omitted, all categories are selected.
+The `category_size` entry defines the amount of feed items (default: 5) of a category for each feed.

 **Note:** When using Windows file paths (like `C:\\path\to\config.toml`), single quotes should be used to avoid wrong auto-escaping of backslashes.
 More info about the TOML format can be found in the [official documentation](https://toml.io/en/).

 ### Options